 Practical techniques and applications, including field experiences, research and internships are encouraged.
-We provide contacts, and frequently direct support (financial and otherwise), for qualified students who wish to acquire practical experience by (1) participating in original research, (2) assisting in ongoing research and educational projects, (3) obtaining part-time employment and experience with environmental agencies, firms and organizations, (4) attending professional meetings and symposiums, and (5) taking advantage of related opportunities.
-Such activities help make the public and potential employers aware of what we can offer, improve the outlook for our students, and provide financial aid for our majors.
+We provide assistance and frequently direct support (financial and otherwise), for qualified students who wish to acquire practical experience by participating in ongoing research and educational projects, obtaining internships with environmental agencies, firms and organizations, attending professional conferences and symposiums, and taking advantage of related opportunities.
+Such activities help make the public and potential employers aware of what we can offer, improve the employment outlook for our students, and provide financial aid for our majors.
 Students are also required to conduct a professional-level Senior Research Project.
 These projects can also provide opportunities for students to publish in peer-reviewed scientific journals, opening the doors to enter graduate programs across the country.
 Two Senior Research Project examples focused on assessing machine-learning algorithms and image- and lidar-derived variables for GEOBIA classification of mining and mine reclamation (published in the International Journal of Remote Sensing with a student co-author and funded by AmericaView and the Appalachian Research Initiative for Environmental Science) and characterizing trophic webs of Louisiana Waterthrush (Parkesia motacilla) using stable isotopes of C and N (funded by a Ledford Scholarship from the Appalachian College Association).

 Faculty and Facilities